FuzzySecurity/AzureWireGuard/README.md

   "postal": "151-0052",
   "timezone": "Asia/Tokyo",
   "readme": "https://ipinfo.io/missingauth"
+}
 ```

 WireGuard also has an app on Android (and I assume IOS).
-After you install the app you can import a profile using a QRCode, to generate that code you can simply do the following on your local host.
+After you install the app you will be able to import a profile using a QR code, to generate that code you can simply do the following on your local host.

 ```
-qrencode -t ansiutf8 < Azure_JapanEast.conf
+qrencode -t ansiutf8 < client.conf
 ```

 ![qrcode](images/3.png)